benfred/py-spy/README.md

 On Linux the default configuration is to require root permissions when attaching to a process that isn't a child.
 For py-spy this means you can profile without root access by getting py-spy to create the process (```py-spy -- python myprogram.py```) but attaching to an existing process by specifying a PID will usually require root (```sudo py-spy --pid 123456```).
-You can remove this restriction on linux by setting the [ptrace_scope sysctl variable](https://wiki.ubuntu.com/SecurityTeam/Roadmap/KernelHardening#ptrace_Protection).
+You can remove this restriction on Linux by setting the [ptrace_scope sysctl variable](https://wiki.ubuntu.com/SecurityTeam/Roadmap/KernelHardening#ptrace_Protection).

 ### How do you detect if a thread is idle or not?